 By the way, avoid the newbie mistake of filling the loaf tin too high - first time you make this, aim for maybe half full.
 Next time you'll have a better feeling for how much to put in.

 I hope you have a food processor.
 This will work if you don't, but it's smoother better quality marzipan if you can really grind it down to a fine powder.

-Mix equal quantities of almond flour and icing sugar (confectioners' sugar) and blast with the big blade of the food processor.
+Mix equal quantities (about 1.5 cups each) of almond flour and icing sugar (confectioners' sugar) and blast with the big blade of the food processor.
 Add an eggwhite and run the food processor again until it all collects up into a lump, like a big chunk of dough.
 One and a half cups each of sugar and almond flour are about right for one eggwhite, but if it is sloppy wet and not like a piece of playdoh, add some more dry ingredients until the result is thicker and dryer.